Skip to main content

 Measures/Actions

-Maintain Reserve
+Maintain Reserves

 • Benefit enhancements and/or contribution rate reductions considered including retrospective benefit enhancements

-Partial Reserve
+Reserve

-• No change to contribution rates
+• Generally no changes to contribution rates or benefits

 There are three management zones defined by different ranges of potential funded status, and which lead to different actions: